JunyouC/regression_Assignment/assignment1_AMERISPEAK20220329.md

 stigmatiazing attitudes and those who are not make no difference regarding their attitudes of believing madatory treatment be effective or not.

+## Insight

+*Draw at least one political or public health policy insight from analysis.*

+In general speaking, democrates are more pro for supporting naloxone distribution to prevent opioid overdose and supporting expanded Medicaid benefits for addiction coverage while republicans not.
+This helped to explain why Obama, as a democrate, put so many efforts in promoting affordable care act trying to make health insurance affordable for everyone while Trump, as an republican, asked Supreme Court to strike down affordable care act.